-On October 15, 2008, we closed on a \$75,000,000 unsecured term loan facility with three banks.
+As of December 31, 2010, we also had a \$75 million unsecured term loan facility, which we refer to as the Term Loan, with three banks.
 Proceeds from the Term Loan were used to reduce the outstanding principal balance on the Revolver.
-The Term Loan has an initial three-year term that matures on October 15, 2011.
-In addition, we have the right to extend the initial maturity date for up to two successive one-year periods, or until October 15, 2013 if both extensions are exercised.
+The Term Loan had an initial three-year term that was scheduled to mature on October 15, 2011.
+In addition, we had the right to extend the initial maturity date for up to two successive one-year periods, or until October 15, 2013 if both extensions were exercised.
 We fixed the interest rate for the initial three-year term of the Term Loan at 5.84% per annum pursuant to an interest rate swap agreement.
-As of December 31, 2009, we were in compliance with all bank covenants under the Term Loan.
+As of December 31, 2010, we were in compliance with all bank covenants required under the Term Loan.
+On February 22, 2011, we repaid the Term Loan in its entirety from the proceeds of the New Revolver and terminated the Term Loan.